-How to Help Your Infant Learn
+How to Help Your Infant Development as a Parent

 With a newborn in your arms, there are already so many things you are thinking about: making sure your baby is fed, kept warm enough, getting enough rest, changed and clean.
 The last thing on your mind at this stage is probably education.
 Can your baby really learn this early?
 And if so, how do you “teach” your baby at this age?